Vietnam.vn - Nền tảng quảng bá Việt Nam

-According to Minister of Home Affairs Pham Thi Thanh Tra, the lives of preschool and primary school teachers still face many difficulties.
-(Photo: Vu Minh Hien) |
+According to Minister of Home Affairs Pham Thi Thanh Tra, the lives of preschool and primary school teachers are still full of difficulties.
+(Photo: Vu Minh Hien)

 Localities that have not been assigned enough quotas are allowed to sign contracts with teachers.

-The Minister of Home Affairs said that Decision No. 72/2022 of the Politburo on the staffing of Party agencies, the Fatherland Front, socio-political organizations at the Central level and provincial Party Committees, city Party Committees, and Party Committees of centrally-affiliated blocs clearly stated the addition of public teacher staffing in 2022-2023 for each locality.
+The Minister of Home Affairs said that Decision No. 72/2022 of the Politburo on the staffing of Party agencies, the Fatherland Front, socio-political organizations at the Central level and provincial Party Committees, city Party Committees, and Party Committees of centrally-affiliated blocs clearly stated the addition of public teacher staffing in the 2022-2023 period for each locality.

 To overcome this situation, the Government promptly reported to the Politburo to supplement 65,980 teacher positions, of which 27,850 teacher positions were added for the 2022-2023 school year.
 For the 2023-2024 school year, the Government assigned the Ministry of Home Affairs to coordinate with the Ministry of Education and Training to review the surplus and shortage of teachers for each level of education to supplement the localities.